-- TM.5 The Requiring Authority shall consult with Auckland Council Parks, Sports and Recreation and the Albert-Eden Local Board, and confirm the agreed location of suitable alternative carparking to be established to address the parking lost during construction activities within the Reserve. - TM.6 The Requiring Authority shall provide a plan of the layout of any alternative carparking and associated works established in condition TM.5 above to the Council as part of the OPW for the Mt Albert War Memorial Reserve site.
-The plan must demonstrate that the proposed carparking location and layout complies with relevant Council standards, and provides sufficient carparking to address parking lost during construction activities within the Reserve. - TM.7 The alternative carparking referred to in Condition TM.5 shall be established by the Requiring Authority at its cost prior to the commencement of works at the site.
+- TM.3B In the event that construction activities reduce the number of carparks available to users of the Mt Albert War Memorial Reserve, tThe Requiring Authority shall, in consultation with Auckland Council Parks, Sports and Recreation and the Albert-Eden Local Board, identify and confirm the agreed location of suitable alternative carparking to be established and shall establish at its cost alternative carparks sufficient to address the parking lost during construction activities within the Reserve. - TM.3C The Requiring Authority shall provide a plan of the layout of any alternative carparking and associated works established in condition TM.3B above to the Council as part of the OPW for the Mt Albert War Memorial Reserve site.
+The plan must demonstrate that the proposed carparking location and layout complies with relevant Council standards, and provides sufficient carparking to address parking lost during construction activities within the Reserve.

+TM.3CA The alternative carparking referred to in Condition TM.3B shall be established by the Requiring Authority at its cost prior to the commencement of works at the site.